 - Spinning: Generally, to produce a better, finer yarn, the fibers are then thoroughly wetted in a small trough of water as part of the spinning process, known as wet spinning.
 Fibers can also be dry spun, which often results in a coarser yarn.
 (Riddlestone et al., 1995)

 + The sort of hemp we refer to here is raw hemp fiber, not to be confused with a cheaper, semi-synthetic substitute known as hemp viscose – commonly referred to as rayon.
-This is an entirely different, somewhat contradictory fabric with various environmental and performance drawbacks in comparison to raw fiber textiles.
+Some producers try to tow the line in their distinguishing this, however, this is an entirely different, somewhat contradictory fabric with various environmental and performance drawbacks in comparison to raw fiber textiles.